January 31, 2017

 Energy efficiency is a topic that has assumed great importance over the past couple of decades.
 Homeowners are also trying their best to make all sorts of adjustments to make their homes more energy-efficient.
-However, it often happens that many of their well-meaning efforts at achieving energy efficiency have an opposite effect.
+However, it often happens that many of their well-meaning efforts at achieving energy efficiency have the opposite effect.
 Our St. Louis HVAC experts advise homeowners to be wary of these pitfalls, so they can be successful at making their home greener.
 Here are a few common pitfalls to avoid.

 Improperly sized HVAC systems

 Investing in a modern, energy-efficient HVAC system is probably the best way to reduce utility bills and make your home greener.
 However, this can be achieved only if your HVAC system is of a suitable size.
 If the system is too large for your home, it will cool and heat the home too quickly and will need to cycle on and off frequently.
 This will put additional strain on the system and your wallet.
 If the system is too small, it will run continuously in a struggle to cool or heat the house.
-So, it important to consult a St. Louis HVAC technician to determine which size is right for your home.
+So, it is important to consult a St. Louis HVAC technician to determine which size is right for your home.

 Misguided energy-saving attempts

 Many homeowners, in an attempt to keep their homes warm without using the furnace, turn to their fireplaces.
 However, this can do more harm than good.
 Their fireplaces often provide a giant hole to the outdoors from where cool air enters their home.
 The fire can’t do much to counter this cold air, so you will still have a cold house.
 So, even if you have a fireplace, use a fireplace damper to seal it in order to avoid a continuous influx of cold air.